Elbtower

-The Elbtower is a partially built skyscraper east of the HafenCity borough of Hamburg, Germany.
-Construction began in 2021 and was halted in 2023 due to bankruptcy of the main financier Rene Benko of Signa Holdings.
-If completed, the tower would have a height of 245 m.
-The tower would be, by far, the tallest building in Hamburg and the third tallest in Germany – after the Commerzbank Tower and the Messeturm (both in Frankfurt).
+The Elbtower is a construction ruin skyscraper east of the HafenCity borough of Hamburg, Germany.
+It began in 2021 and was halted in 2023 due to bankruptcy of the main financier Rene Benko of Signa Holdings.
+If completed, the tower would have a height of 245 m, however the halted concrete structure is 110 m high.
+The tower would be the tallest building in Hamburg and the third tallest in Germany – after the Commerzbank Tower and the Messeturm (both in Frankfurt).
+The best proposed use of 25 floors of structure, of weathering is not a compromise, would be easier social apartments with glass facade.
+A museum was proposed, but Prefecture is due cost, rejecting it.